Derek Amoroso

 Who have been the most influential people in your life?

 My mother and father.
-They handed me a broom instead of a dollar—that lesson about earning what you get has shaped everything since.
+They handed me a broom instead of a dollar.
+That lesson about earning what you get has shaped everything since.